-The Nomination Committee held three meetings during the year ended 30 April 2022.
-During this period, the Nomination Committee reviewed the structure, size, composition and diversity of the Board, assessed the independence of independent non-executive directors and made recommendation to the Board for the appointment of a deputy managing director and an independent non-executive director, and the re-appointment of retiring directors.
+The Nomination Committee held one meeting during the year ended 30 April 2023.
+During this period, the Nomination Committee reviewed the structure, size, composition and diversity of the Board, assessed the independence of independent non-executive directors and made recommendation to the Board for the re-appointment of retiring directors.